Bankruptcy Frequently Asked Questions

 The following information includes frequently asked questions about bankruptcy.
 The answers stated are general in nature and are not intended to apply to every bankruptcy and/or debt consolidation situation.
-If you require assistance with personal or business bankruptcy filing and require the assistance of an experienced bankruptcy lawyer in Fairfax, Arlington, Alexandria, Loudoun, Stafford, the District of Columbia, Anne Arundel, Prince George’s, Montgomery, or Howard County.
-Please contact Baneylaw, P.C. today at (571) 620-5445.
+If you require assistance with personal or business bankruptcy filing and require the assistance of an experienced bankruptcy lawyer in Fairfax, Arlington, Alexandria, Loudoun, Stafford, the District of Columbia, Anne Arundel, Prince George’s, Montgomery, or Howard County, please contact Baneylaw, P.C. today at (571) 620-6715.
 We provide a FREE consultation with an experienced DC metro area debt-relief lawyer.
 For a brief introduction to a number of common bankruptcy concerns, please browse the questions below for additional information.

 - What is bankruptcy?